k-kaddal/cet-poc/README.md

 - The customer brief is unclear on purpose.
 Think ahead about the interrogations and expectations of the customer (eg: why not use Linea for my dApp?)

 - There is no right or wrong answer, you are here to demostrate your strengths (and not expose you weakness too much)

+---

+`nvm use 18.16` : to unify node version
+`yarn install` : this will install all dependecies of the mono-repo `yarn build-contract`: this will build the smart contract `yarn start-web`: start front-end